MeteoraAg/ops/README.md

 ## Update: 22 April 2025

 - Appended new unique wallets to `kelsier_addresses.csv` - total of 665 addresses in the blacklist.
+Credits to submissions from [dethective](https://x.com/dethective), [degenspy](https://x.com/degen_spy) and more.

 # Meteora Operations